The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Results and Analysis

+\paragraph{Results per Value} The results \emph{per value} are presented in the radar plots in Figure \ref{fig:results_radar}.
+The highest F-score for endorsed values (0.69) was obtained for \texttt{Achievement}, followed by \texttt{Security Personal} and \texttt{Power Resources} (0.54 and 0.53, respectively) while the highest score for a confronted value (0.48) was obtained for \texttt{Humility}, followed by \texttt{Security Personal} and \texttt{Face} (0.45, 0.41).
+Indeed, these are three of the five most frequent confronted values, see Figure \ref{fig:value_counts}.\footnote{ We note that the numbers reported here result from different settings, see detailed results in Appendix \ref{app:detailed_results}.}

+\paragraph{Endorsed vs. Confronted Values} Most of the endorsed values are more frequent in the dataset (Figure \ref{fig:value_counts}) and were better detected than confronted values (Figure \ref{fig:results_radar} and Table \ref{tab:results}).
+All models showed a performance drop between the endorsed and confronted values.
+The three top performing models (pipelines), Gemini$^{d}$, RoBERTa$^{2S}$, and Gemini$^{2s}$, exhibited an interesting pattern.
+The performance drop for Gemini$^{d}$ (direct pipeline) was nearly twice as large as that of Gemini$^{2s}$, which itself was about three times the drop observed for RoBERTa$^{2s}$.
+The weighted F1-scores over the endorsed values were 0.48, 0.46, and 0.42 for Gemini$^{2s}$, Gemini$^{d}$, and RoBERTa$^{2s}$, respectively.
+Over the confronted values, the F1-scores decreased to 0.36 ($\Delta=0.12$), 0.26 ($\Delta=0.20$), and 0.38 ($\Delta=0.04$), respectively.

+This drop in performance for confronted values is also evident at the \emph{movie} level, where we aggregate over all values per video (Table \ref{tab:bleu_scores}).
+Gemini$^{2s}$ maintains the best overall performance (0.45), while RoBERTa$^{2s}$ outperforms Gemini$^{2s}$ on the confronted values (0.44 vs. 0.32), reflecting its higher sensitivity in detecting these opaque manifestations.
+The direct pipeline Gemini$^{d}$ suffers a large drop (0.20), consistent with the pattern observed at the \emph{value} level (Table \ref{tab:results}).

+It seems the manifestations of confronted values pose a challenge even for trained annotators: their detection requires an understanding of the meaning of the value, the meaning of its absence, and the way in which its absence (or confrontation) is promoted in an ironic or subversive manner.
+These results suggest that LLMs fall short in processing conceptual complexity and social opposition.
+However, these observations highlight the advantage of the 2-stage pipeline: by combining multimodal LLMs in a divide-and-conquer manner, it mitigates some of their shortcomings, achieving more robust performance both at the \emph{value} level and when aggregating per movie.

-\paragraph{Pretraining vs. Fine-tuning} All the fine-tuned models fell short, comparing to their pretrained counterparts.
-While somewhat surprising, previous studies report similar trends in various tasks and settings, e.g., \cite{zaken2022bitfit,kumar2022finetuning}, as well as in the best performer in she value detection shared task \cite{schroter2023adam}.
-Given the task and data at hand, we attribute this result to the combination of two main factors: (i) The relatively small dataset used for finetuning, (ii) The large number of imbalanced classes, as presented in Figure \ref{fig:value_counts}.
-Future work will explore the impact of each of these factors.
+\paragraph{Continuous Pretraining} Continuous pretraining did not improve any of the models we used.
+We attribute this to the combination of two main factors: (i) The relatively small dataset used for the continuous pretraining ($<$1000 videos), (ii) The large number of unbalanced classes, as presented in Figure \ref{fig:value_counts}.
+Future work should explore the impact of each of these factors.

-\paragraph{Direct vs. 2-step Extraction} The textual models (MLMs) applied in a 2-step pipeline and trained in a supervised manner, achieved better results than Gemini$^d$ applied directly on the videos.
-However, comparing apples to apples, considering only the LLMs, we found that the direct application of Gemini$^d$ on the videos significantly outperformed the application of both Gemini$^s$ and Mistral$^s$ on the scripts in the 2-step pipeline.
-These results highlight the importance of the visual and sound elements to the TikTok platform, and thus the potential of the direct multimodal approach.